osukatori/website-docs/en/rules.md

 - Avoid any insults to people.
 Try to be friendly.
 If you can’t, try to be constructive in argue.
 - Racism is strongly prohibited.
 Terms like «stupid» и «fogy» good for objects, but not for people.
-- Spam or flood, if you post a link from time to time, for example, to Twitch, if you are streaming Katori, when there are no active people is not allowed.
+- Spam or flood, if you post a link from time to time, for example, to Twitch, if you are streaming Kurikku, when there are no active people is not allowed.
 - Any lawbreaking things, viruses are strongly prohibited.
 (This includes posting parts of the source code that you are not allowed to share.)
 - NSFW and mutilations vids or pics are not allowed.
 - If this is not special-language channel, please, speak in English.